The Guilty (1947 film): Plot

-Mike passes by McGinnis' bar and finds another buckle outside the bathroom window.
-He goes to Johnny and mentions the possibility that Johnny's memory might have failed him the night of the murder.
+Searching for clues in the men's room of McGinnis' bar, Mike finds another buckle outside its window.
+He goes to Johnny and suggests the possibility that Johnny's memory might have failed him the night of the murder.
 While they are talking, the police arrive to arrest Johnny and he panics.
 Mike helps his friend by letting him escape out the back.

-In order to persuade Mike to give Johnny up, Detective Heller takes Mike to the morgue to show him Linda's trashed body.
+In order to persuade Mike to give Johnny up, Detective Heller takes Mike to the morgue to show him Linda's body.
 Heller then recounts the horrible details of Linda's death: After being choked, Linda was pushed, still alive, into the chute of the trash incinerator, and when he was unable to fit her in the tight space, the murderer shoved her in and broke her neck.
 The murderer then pulled her out and put her in a barrel on the roof.

 Mike is disgusted by this, but still doesn't believe his friend murdered Linda.
-He convinces Johnny to come out of hiding and clear his name.
-As they arrive home, Estelle is waiting for them with a man named Alex Tremholt, who has been renting a room at the Mitchells' since the twins were young.
+After disarming Johnny (who bought had bought a revolver with money Mike had given him to get by on while in hiding) he convinces him to come forward and clear his name.
+As they arrive home, Estelle is waiting for them with an older, possessive man named Alex Tremholt, who has been renting a room at the Mitchells' since the twins were young.

-While they are there, Mike hears a woman whistle for a taxi, and realizes that must be the same woman Johnny heard the night of the murder.
-When Tremholt sees Johnny, he insists on calling the police to arrest him, but Johnny escapes once more.
+While they are there, Mike hears a woman whistle for a taxi, and realizes it must be the same one Johnny heard the night of the murder.
+Mike gives Tremholt the revolver and leaves to check on the whistler.
+When Tremholt insists on calling the police to arrest Johnny, he manages to escape once more.
 Detective Heller arrives and suspects Tremholt of having a long-standing, unrequited love for Estelle and of killing the innocent Linda, whom he mistook for Estelle, the object of his desire.
-With the truth being revealed, Mike hurries off to tell Johnny he is in the clear and just manages to stop him from hanging himself.
+With the truth being revealed, Mike hurries off to tell Johnny he is in the clear and cuts him down after nearly hanging himself.

 Back in the present, Estelle shows up at McGinnis' and Mike drags her to his old apartment and insinuates that she committed the murder.
 When he enters the flat, however, Heller is waiting to arrest him.
-The detective reveals that Jake, the apartment janitor, recently found Linda's neck scarf in the incinerator chute with Mike's fingerprints all over it.
+The detective reveals that Jake, the apartment janitor, recently found Linda's necklace in the incinerator chute with Mike's fingerprints all over it.
 It turns out that Mike killed Linda, believing she was Estelle.
-After telling Mike that the accusations he had made against Tremholt were only a trick, Heller accompanies Mike down the stairs, and past Estelle, into the night.
+After telling Mike that he only held Tremholt to fool Mike he was in the clear, Heller accompanies him down the stairs and past Estelle into the night.